autopi-io/documentation/docs/cloud/obd-ii/can_bus_configuration.md

 Check the [Finding configuration manually](#finding-configuration-manually) section to see further steps.

 ## How Bus Autodetection Works
-The easiest way to run autodetection is through the cloud portal from the Vehicles Editor.
+The easiest way to run autodetection is through the [Cloud](https://www.autopi.io/software-platform/cloud-management) portal from the Vehicles Editor.
 This will do 2 things.
-First it will try to find the correct configuration for CAN connectivity (see [Finding Configuration Manually](#finding-configuration-manually) for an explanation).
+First it will try to find the correct configuration for [CAN](https://www.autopi.io/hardware/autopi-canfd-pro) connectivity (see
+[Finding Configuration Manually](#finding-configuration-manually) for an explanation).
 Second, it will try to find the supported OBD-2 PIDs and create them in your Library.